some of our current favourite

-With a private guide to take the lead and porters to carry your bags you dictate the pace but with so much to see and enjoy along the way a steady amble allows you to soak up the scenery and immerse yourself in rural life.
+With a charming private guide to take the lead and porters to carry your bags on your luxury trek you dictate the pace but with so much to see and enjoy along the way a steady pace allows you to soak up the scenery and immerse yourself in rural life.
 You don’t have to be super fit.
 Each day you will walk for four to five hours between each village, across terraced fields, pass through oak, pine and rhododendron forests.
-There's time to stop for a picnic, visit local temples and have time to play an impromtu game of cricket with children, or cool your feet in streams and rock pools.
+There's time to stop for a picnic, visit local temples and play an impromtu game of cricket with children, or cool your feet in streams and rock pools.

 Accommodation is in traditional simple village houses where you’ll be treated as an honoured guest by hosts with genuine warmth and hospitality.
-There are no tvs’ or hairdryers and your bathroom is in an outdoor wash house but you’ll be served delicious Kumaoni cuisine, snuggle up to a hot water bottle in a spotlessly clean room and wake in the morning to glorious views.
+There are no tvs’ or hairdryers and your bathroom is in an outdoor wash house but you’ll be served delicious Kumaoni cuisine, snuggle up to a hot water bottle in a spotlessly clean and stylishly refurbished room and wake in the morning to glorious views.
 It's the epitomy of sophisticated yet understated, rustic, homely luxury and it is unparalleled in terms of comfort, service, exploration and luxury trekking.

-You can also combine these village walks with a stay in a remote luxury lodge from which you can make further forays in to the mountain wilderness, or just stare at the sublime views from a planter’s chair, relax around the camp fire and dine on gourmet cuisine.
+You can also combine these village walks with a stay in a remote luxury lodge from which you can make further forays in to the mountain wilderness on day walks, or just stare at the sublime views from a planter’s chair, relax around the camp fire and dine on gourmet cuisine.